 Although shadowbanning is not confirmed, there has been suspicion by many in the online marketing community of such a thing where Instagram makes your post less visible without letting you know if it suspects you of spamming through excessive use of hashtags.
 The general consensus is to change up different combinations of hashtags in each post.
 If you haven’t been getting followers organically through hashtags, you may want to see if you’ve been shadowbanned.

 6) You underestimate the importance of a caption.

 When you post something without a caption, it looks and feels very weird.
 You rarely ever see it so it looks very out of place.
 If you post a lot without captions or even just a couple of words, it shows that you’re lazy or don’t care.

 The idea is you want to provide context around what you’re posting.
 Use it as an opportunity to tell a story, document your journey as an artist, show your personality, inspire others or provide insight.
-Your photo / video work go hand in hand with your caption.
+Your photo/video work goes hand in hand with your caption.
 They compliment each other.

 7) You don’t respond or engage.

 Earlier on in your career, you should respond and interact with as many people who comment or message you.
 Not just on your own posts, but other people’s content as well.
-The power of social media is in the two way interactions and being personable.
+The power of social media is in two-way interactions and being personable.

 You don’t have to be friends with all your fans, but you want to build relationships and show that you’re a real person.
 When potential new followers see that you’re active, it makes it more inviting to click ‘Follow.’

-As you become more established, you’re less expected to interact as you become more busy.
+As you become more established, you’re less expected to interact as you become busier.
 However, you still want to show that you’re active and that you care about your fans.